Amica Mutual Insurance Company is the oldest mutual automobile

-the US, the company now provides a variety of personal insurance
+insurance company in the US, but the company now provides a variety

-directly to customers through some 45 offices throughout the
+sells its policies directly to customers through some 45

-US.
-The multi-line insurance company, in its current incarnation,
+offices throughout the US.
+The multi-line insurance company, in its

-was formed in 1973 when Automobile Mutual Insurance Company of
+current incarnation, was formed in 1973 when Automobile Mutual

 Property/casualty coverage is Amica's strong suit, and it offers